assaf/zombie/README.md

 - Inspect the history of retrieved resources, useful for troubleshooting issues related to resource loading
-- Simulate a failed server
-- Change the order in which resources are retrieved, or otherwise introduce delays to simulate a real world network
-- Mock responses from servers you don't have access to, or don't want to access from test environment
 - Request resources directly, but have Zombie handle cookies, authentication, etc
 - Implement new mechanism for retrieving resources, for example, add new